5 Ways to Develop a Positive Partnership with Parents of Young Learners

 Susan Brown

-When you’re teaching English to Young Learners, whether in a language school, as a teacher in the state school system of the country where you’re working, or on a private basis, the home/school link is a very important one.
+When you’re teaching English to young learners, whether in a language school, a state school, or on a private basis, the link between home and school is vital.
+A strong relationship with parents supports children’s progress and makes your job as a teacher much easier.

-If you take the time and effort to build a positive relationship at the beginning of the school year (or when you first meet the children and their parents if you’re teaching privately) parents will really appreciate it and the young children in your class will benefit too.
+If you take the time and effort to build a positive relationship at the beginning of the school year (or when you first meet the children and their parents in private teaching), parents will value it, and the children in your class will benefit too.

 After this first meeting, take the chance to talk to parents at the end of the class or whenever you need to.
 Often just a few words when they come to collect their child is enough for parents.
 You can also use a home/school book and write a few words or important messages.
 The child can take this home with them for their parents to see.

-It’s a good idea to let the parents know what their child is going to learn every week.
-Either send an email/note, use a home/school book, or post on a noticeboard outside the classroom.
+It’s a good idea to keep parents in the loop about what their child is learning each week.
+You could send a short email or note, use a home/school book, or post information on a noticeboard outside the classroom.

 When the children have been creative during a lesson, let them take things home.
 This allows them to celebrate their achievements, and is an indirect way for the parents to learn more about the creative activities you do in class.
-Another advantage of this is that children may try to use English to tell their parents about the piece of “work” if it is something they are excited about.
+Children are also more likely to use English to explain their work at home if they’re excited about it.

-Reassure parents that, even if their child doesn’t use any English at home, they are still absorbing the language and everything going on around them.
-This might also be the case in the lesson itself.
-Children go through what’s called a “silent period”, which is a normal stage in the process of learning a second language.
-The child is either unable to or chooses not to speak in the second language, even though they might understand – the silence does not equate to not learning.
-Never try to force a child to speak – they will suddenly do so when they are ready and comfortable.
+Remind parents that even if their child isn’t speaking English at home (or even in class), they are still absorbing the language and everything going on around them.
+Children go through what’s called a silent period, which is a normal stage in the process of learning a second language – the silence does not equate to not learning.
+Avoid pushing them to speak before they’re ready – when they feel comfortable, speech will come naturally.

-If a parent doesn’t speak or understand English and you don’t speak the home language of a particular child, find someone who is willing to translate for you.
-Ensure to have this option in place for parents, as it not only looks professional, but is important.
-Don’t rely on other parents or friends.
+If a parent doesn’t speak or understand English and you don’t speak their language, find someone who is willing to translate for you.
+It’s more professional than relying on other parents or friends, and helps everyone feel confident that messages are clear and accurate.

 Final thoughts